dbolingpub/FCND-3D-Control-CPP/project_writeup.md

 #### 4. Implement lateral position control in C++.

-This method determines the commanded acceleration in x/y given given the current vs desired lateral position, current vs. desired lateral velocity and lateral feed forward acceleration.
+This method determines the commanded acceleration in x/y given the current vs desired lateral position, current vs. desired lateral velocity and lateral feed forward acceleration.

 This method will use a PD controller to output lateral acceleration commands in the x/y direction that will be used as input to the Roll Pitch Controller.
-The Roll Pitch Controller then will convert those accelerations into to $b^x_c$ and $b^y_c$.
+The Roll Pitch Controller then will convert those accelerations into to b_x_c and b_y_c.

 Ultimately, this will generate lateral acceleration by changing the vehicle's body orientation.
-Then, this will result in an a thrust in the desired direction.
+The attitude change will then result in an a thrust in the desired direction.

 The control equations are: